User Profile: John Lehrter

 Data products and analysis tools used:

-- Processing tools provided in NASA’s Sea-Viewing Wide Field-of-View Sensor (SeaWiFS) Data Analysis System (SeaDAS) through NASA’s OB.DAAC (http://seadas.gsfc.nasa.gov/)
+- Processing tools provided in the Sea-Viewing Wide Field-of-View Sensor (SeaWiFS) Data Analysis System (SeaDAS) through the OB.DAAC (http://seadas.gsfc.nasa.gov/)

-- Tropical Rainfall Measuring Mission (TRMM) data products available through NASA’s Goddard Earth Sciences Data and Information Services Center (GES DISC)
+- Tropical Rainfall Measuring Mission (TRMM) data products available through the Goddard Earth Sciences Data and Information Services Center (GES DISC)

 - Visualized TRMM data products available through the GES DISC TRMM Online Visualization and Analysis System (TOVAS)

-- Sea surface temperature and sea surface topography (altimetry) data from multiple NASA and NOAA satellites available through NASA’s Physical Oceanography DAAC (PO.DAAC)
+- Sea surface temperature and sea surface topography (altimetry) data from multiple NASA and NOAA satellites available through the Physical Oceanography DAAC (PO.DAAC)

-- MODIS hi-resolution band data (250m [MOD02QKM] and 500m [MOD02HKM]) available through NASA’s Level 1 and Atmosphere Archive and Distribution System (LAADS) DAAC
+- MODIS hi-resolution band data (250m [MOD02QKM] and 500m [MOD02HKM]) available through the Level 1 and Atmosphere Archive and Distribution System DAAC (LAADS DAAC)

 - European Space Agency Medium Resolution Imaging Spectrometer (MERIS) data (300m)